rmrk-team/EquippableEIP/README.md

 ### Catalog

 The interface of the Catalog containing the equippable parts.
+Catalogs are collections of equippable fixed and slot parts and are not restricted to a single collection, but can support any number of NFT collections.

 ```solidity
 /**